LATINO BOOK REVIEW

 Cantoras | Carolina De Robertis

 A gripping tale of love and survival, Cantoras follows five women as they forge their own paths in the midst of a brutal military dictatorship.
-Beginning in 1973 and spanning a period of twelve years, the Uruguayan dictatorship was responsible for the imprisonment, disappearance Continue reading...
+Beginning in 1973 and spanning a period of twelve years, the Uruguayan dictatorship was responsible for the imprisonment, Continue reading...
 8/2/20

 Hurricane Season | Fernanda Melchor

 Fernanda Melchor’s debut English-translated novel is a haunting masterpiece reminding us that there are no winners when it comes to intolerance.
-In a rural Mexican village marked by misogyny, addiction, machismo, and homophobia, the Witch is a lifeline for the local women
+In a rural Mexican village marked by misogyny, addiction, machismo, and homophobia, the Witch is a lifeline for the local

 Continue reading...